Happenings in the lab -

 Oct 2017: BIG NEWS!

 It's been in the works for quite a while, and took a lot of hard work from many— but our paper just came out online in Cell.
-Congrats to everyone involved, especially to Parisha, Andrey, Mudit, Cheryl and Jon (known as 'el jefe' at Penn)!
+Congrats to everyone involved, especially to Parisha, Andrey, Mudit, and Cheryl!
 Read the press release here and check out the video describing the work:

 Amazing work P!

 Sept 2017: Getting back to roots —